Frequently Asked Questions About Our MP3 Download Titles

 1. How do I download my media files?

-Click on the download links which appear in your online receipt (you will also receive an email with the download links.
+You will receive an email with the download links for your purchased files.
 The download files will be in one of two formats as described below.

-MP3 Files – To download your MP3 audio files, click on each download link in your receipt.
-When the audio begins playing, simply right-click on the player and select “save target as” or “save link as.”
+MP3 Files – To download your MP3 audio files, click on each download link.
+When the audio begins playing, simply right-click on the player and select “save target as” or “save link as” or “save audio as.”
 Then choose the location where you want to save your files.
 Be sure to save it to a location on your computer that you can remember.
 Once the files are completely downloaded, just double-click them to play the audio from your computer.
-You can also stream them to a phone, computer, or any portable device for 90 days after your purchase.
+You can also stream them to a phone, computer, or any portable device for up to 90 days after your purchase.
+After 90 days, the links will no longer work, so please be sure to download them permanently before 90 days has passed since your purchase.

-Zipped Files – When downloading large programs, the media files may be grouped together in one or more zip files for easy data transfer.
-To download your zip files, click on the download button.
+Zipped Files – When downloading large programs, the MP3 media files may be grouped together in one or more zip files for easy data transfer.
+To download your zip files, click on the download link in your email receipt.
 When the “file download” box appears, select “save” and save it to a location on your computer that you can remember.
 Once your files have been downloaded, you will need to unzip (extract) them.
 (See #3 below for instructions).

 If your download fails or the internet connection times out, don’t worry.
 Simply go back to your email receipt and start over.
 You have until 90 days after your purchase to permanently download and save the files to your computer.